shwetankpal582/Obsidian_Notes/IOT/Unit 2/Hardware of IoT - 1.md

 - Shape Memory Polymers
 - Light Activated Polymers
 - With the expanding world of IoT, sensors and actuators will find more usage in commercial and domestic applications along with the pre-existing use in industry.

+## RFID
+**Radio Frequency Identification** is a form of wireless communication that incorporates the use of electromagnetic or electrostatic coupling in the radio frequency portion of the electromagnetic spectrum to uniquely identify an object or person.
+It uses radio frequency to search, identify, track, and communicate with items and people.